 Niacin (nicotinic acid), also known as vitamin B3, is one of eight known B vitamins.
 It has been used for decades to lower cholesterol and reduce cardiovascular risk.
-However, today its use is highly debated.
+However, today its use is somewhat debated.

 Nicotinic acid can be produced by the body from tryptophan, an amino acid found in protein-rich food.
 Therefore, niacin does not qualify as a vitamin provided that an adequate dietary supply of tryptophan is available.

-Niacin is essential for normal function of the nervous system and the maintenance of healthy skin and mucous membranes.
+Nicotinic acid is essential for normal function of the nervous system and the maintenance of healthy skin and mucous membranes.
 Without it, the body cannot convert food into glucose to produce energy.

 In 1937, niacin was found to prevent and cure pellagra, a condition characterized by sensitivity to sunlight, diarrhea, skin lesions, dementia, mental confusion, and inflammation of the mouth and tongue.